Why I’m Glad I Gave Saint Lucia a Second Chance

 It was such a different experience from the lovely vendors on the other islands we visited.
 And sadly, that lasting impression of Saint Lucia stuck with me for more than a decade.

 The Route to Saint Vincent

-In order to get to St. Vincent for our upcoming sailing course we had to fly through either Barbados or Saint Lucia.
-Since my airline of choice (Delta) doesn’t fly to Barbados from Atlanta and they do fly to St. Lucia, it was an easy choice.
+In order to get to St. Vincent for our upcoming sailing course, we have to fly through either Barbados or Saint Lucia.
+Since my airline of choice (Delta) doesn’t fly to Barbados from Atlanta and they do fly to St. Lucia, it’s an easy choice.

-And truly, I felt it was probably time to give Saint Lucia another shot.
-Perhaps it’s not fair to judge an entire country on a few rude vendors.
-And to be fair, we hadn’t even had the chance to see the best of the island’s natural wonders.
-Our limited time on the island meant we never made it south of Marigot Bay and most of the island’s main attractions are much further south from there.
+And to be fair, on that trip I didn’t have the chance to see the best of the Saint Lucia’s natural wonders.
+Our limited time on the island meant we never made it south of Marigot Bay.
+And most of the island’s main attractions are much farther south from there.

 Saint Lucia’s Hotel Options

-The Saint Lucia hotel choices turned out to be completely overwhelming.
-I quickly realized that the options were limited to:
+The Saint Lucia hotel choices are completely overwhelming.
+I quickly realize that the options are limited to: